Sage 200cloud Professional On-Premise

-The Perpetual Licence is the most traditional licencing method, where you purchase the software outright, and the license is yours to keep.
+The Perpetual Licence is the most traditional licencing method for Sage 200, where you purchase the software outright, and the license is yours to keep.
 In addition to the upfront cost you will also need to pay annually for licencing and support.
 This requires the most upfront commitment out of any of the methods, but because users own the software and can control what environment it is deployed on, it offers the most control and the best ROI over 4-5 years.

 Best suited for: